 - My Christian faith guides every decision I make.

 Government’s appetite for overspending in Minnesota goes hand in hand with the desire to push government programs and regulations into every corner of our lives.

 I believe we need to cut taxes and reduce the size and power of government.
-We’ll start by capping property tax increases, ending big corporate tax subsidies and instituting an Automatic Taxpayer Refund when government over-taxes Minnesotans.
+We’ll start by cutting income taxes, the death tax and license tab fees, ending the taxation of social security benefits and instituting an Automatic Taxpayer Refund when government over-taxes Minnesotans.

 Taxes and spending issues are not only economic, they are moral.
 Empowering Minnesotans starts with us deciding how our hard-earned money is spent--not government.
-Greatly reducing spending levels and increasing take-home pay will result in a badly needed explosion of economic activity, growth, and opportunity.
+Reducing spending levels and increasing take-home pay will result in a badly needed explosion of economic activity, growth, and opportunity.